mattred1/portfolio/README.md

 ## To Do

+- Organize/clean up SCSS file
-- Redesign site: add some more fun colors for dark/light mode
+- Fix coordination of nav/scrolled colors with dark/light mode
 - Get extra Bootstrap src out
 - Update navbar to transition colors
 - Switch all JavaScript to jQuery
+- Fix hr length overflowing, but keep them to look like stripes